 For any good practitioner content marketing operation, the stage between complete copy and hitting the Publish button is search engine optimization (SEO).
-If you are reading this post, chances are you already know what that is, and that you, like us, want it to be a science.
+If you are reading this post, chances are you already know what that is.
+And you, like us, want it to be a science.
 But it is not.

 At Fixate, we do not claim to be SEO experts (not yet, that is).
 We can spot healthy SEO practices, and we know the basics.
-After years of encountering many SEO companies and seeing the results differ on individual posts, the traffic claims within, and the algorithm hack ethos, I’ve realized that SEO unfortunately is not a science.
+After years of encountering SEO companies and seeing the results differ on individual posts, it is indisputable that SEO, unfortunately, is not a science.

 In practitioner content marketing, you focus on the quality of the content first, and then SEO optimization.
 That is what Fixate does.
-We make sure that we curate, assign, and review technical content in a way that gives it the most credibility and authenticity, and that provides value to target audiences.
+We make sure that we abstract, assign, and review technical content to ensure credibility, authenticity, value to target audiences.
 This is what makes us stand out as a premium technical content marketing agency.

 But we also have to consider when the copy meets the road.
-SEO practices are critical to giving your content a good chance for organic traffic — the primary goal of most of our customers.
+SEO practices are critical to giving your content a good chance for organic traffic.
+This is the primary goal of most of our customers.
 At the very end of our content creation process, we do what we call SEO and Format review.
 We do not pretend that this is full-blown SEO research and optimization.
-It’s just the basics — Make sure there’s a good title, meta description, a focus keyword, that the density for that keyword is good, that there are links, headers, and that it’s readable.
+It’s just the basics — a good title, a focus keyword, keyword density, links, headers, and readability.
 This basic review builds consistency in what we deliver, and covers the basics for publication.

 For our clients, most of the time, there is one more optimization step.
 Our larger clients will have in-house SEO experts, and smaller organizations will contract with someone.
 These experts will review the final content and perform additional optimization.
 They will do more in-depth keyword research, align with other site content, and roll the post into some backlinking and social strategy.
 We normally do not need to interact with these providers.
 In some cases we do, but we almost always see the final outcome.